 Existing translations of the VBT

 Today there are at least a dozen published translations of the VBT, whereas the vast majority of the Tantrik scriptural corpus remains untranslated.
 It would be more accurate to say there have been a dozen attempts to translate the VBT, none of which have been very successful, for reasons we will come to.
 These translations range from Jaidev Singh’s mostly accurate but inaccessible version to Lorin Roche’s poetic rendering that has almost no connection to the ideas and practices of the original text, yet poses as a translation because Roche believes he has a kind of mystical connection to the original scripture that allows him to transmit its essence without knowing the Sanskrit language.
 (Though Roche has a substantial Sanskrit vocabulary, one must understand the grammatical rules of a language in order to translate from it!)
-In between these two extremes we have a mixed bag, including the Bihar School’s disappointing translation, let down by the author’s poor grasp of Sanskrit syntax, and Dmitri Semenov’s little-known but surprisingly good attempt at a practitioner-friendly translation, which despite its mistakes (this author too has poor Sanskrit) demonstrates that the author has had some success in practicing the scripture’s subtle techniques.
+In between these two extremes we have a very mixed bag, including the Bihar School’s disappointing translation, let down by the author’s poor grasp of Sanskrit syntax, and Dmitri Semenov’s little-known but surprisingly good attempt at a practitioner-friendly translation, which despite its mistakes (this author too has poor Sanskrit) demonstrates that the author has had some success in practicing the scripture’s subtle techniques.
 We also have Osho’s version, which contrary to the belief of his devotees and fans, was not translated from the Sanskrit but rather was based on Paul Reps’ 1957 poetic version (also Roche’s main inspiration), which itself was based on Lakṣman Jū’s extemporaneous orally delivered rendering of the text.
 (And note that Swāmī-jī’s English was relatively poor, and Reps had no knowledge of Sanskrit.)
-These two versions—Osho and Reps—are therefore on the Roche end of the spectrum: though Reps was a great poet, one cannot retrieve the original practices from his version.
+These two versions—Osho and Reps—are therefore on the Roche end of the spectrum: though Reps was a fine poet, one cannot retrieve the original practices from his version.
 Of all these versions not translated directly from the original Sanskrit, Odier’s is easily the best.